Wayne Chrebet

-Wayne Chrebet (born August 14, 1973) is a former American football wide receiver who played 11 seasons for the New York Jets of the National Football League from 1995 to 2005.
+Wayne John Chrebet Jr. (born August 14, 1973) is an American former professional football player who was a wide receiver for 11 seasons with the New York Jets of the National Football League (NFL) from 1995 to 2005.
+He played college football for the Hofstra Pride.

 High school and college career

 Chrebet grew up in Garfield, New Jersey in heavily suburban Bergen County.
 He played high school football at Garfield High School.

 After graduating from Garfield, Chrebet remained in the tri-state area, attending Hofstra University on Long Island.
 Chrebet enjoyed a very productive college football career.
 Playing from 1991 to 1994, he set several school records, which include the single-game receiving yards record (245), touchdowns in a game (five), season (16) and career (31).
 A four-year letter-winner, he twice led Hofstra in receiving yards, and during his 1994 Senior season he became the first player in school history to amass 1,000 receiving yards in a single season.
 He also etched his name in the NCAA Division I-AA record book by scoring five receiving touchdowns in a single game, tying a record held by NFL Hall of Famer Jerry Rice.

 Hofstra has honored Chrebet for his outstanding college career.
 He was inducted into the Hofstra University Athletic Hall of Fame in 2006 as part of its inaugural class, and his jersey #3 was retired.